-I use Scrivener for all my writing projects and one of those project is called Marketing ME.
+I use Scrivener for all my writing projects and one of those projects is called Marketing ME.

 Marketing ME - with Scrivener

 Here's what the binder in my Marketing ME project looks like today, and yes, there is a typo ...

 How to develop a writer's presence online

 The class comprised novel writers, short story writers, a poet, and several bloggers - a truly mixed bunch of writers, all keen to come to grips with the technology of websites, social media opportunities and the mysteries of the Internet.